ritchielrez/dotfiles-for-windows/README.md

 of some problems in the Nerd Fonts Patcher, thus Windows Terminal doesn't show some gylphs and unicodes if I'm not using a proper mono font, like - Hack Nerd Font.
-But I prefer to use CaskaydiaCove Nerd Font(Cascadia Code + Nerd Fonts), Fira Code Nerd Font or JetBrainsMono Nerd Font, and unfortunately those doesn't goes well with Windows Terminal.
+But I prefer to use CaskaydiaCove Nerd Font(Cascadia Code + Nerd Fonts), Fira Code Nerd Font or JetBrainsMono Nerd Font, and unfortunately those doesn't go well with Windows Terminal.
 Thus I use Wezterm, which has better unicode support and it's faster for me.
 But your experience may differ.